 At Redwood High School in Redwood City, only 4% of students met standard for ELA, and NO students met standard for Math.
 Let’s suppose the state gave parents of this school a voucher equal to the amount of per-pupil spending in the state: $11,145.
 (Note, this is very unlikely.
 In other states where vouchers are in place, the amount of a voucher is significantly less than per-pupil spending.
 For example, in Indiana the state spends $9,548 per student, but the maximum voucher is only $6,280.81.)
 Theoretically, a family could use this voucher to send their daughter to Castilleja, a prestigious all-girls private school located a short drive from Redwood High.
 Tuition and fees at Castilleja are $45,580.
 That leaves the family with a balance of $34,435.

-If the family was Catholic they could try to get their child admitted to a more affordable Catholic school like Junipero Serra High School.
+If the family was open to a Catholic school, they could try to get their daughter admitted to the more affordable Junipero Serra High School nearby.
 There, tuition and fees total $21,425 leaving the family with a balance of $10,280.

-Eventually, a gold-rush of sorts would break out with private schools galore popping up, each promising a “world-class education” but without any real transparency on student performance (private schools don’t participate in annual testing) we would never really know how well a school is performing.
+Eventually, a gold-rush of sorts would break out with private schools galore popping up, each promising a “world-class education,” but without any transparency on student performance (private schools don’t participate in annual state testing) we’d never really know how well a school is performing.
 (12/7/17 EDIT — This Huffpo report on curriculum with private, evangelical schools is a must read!)
-These private schools will not be required to provide services to students with special needs, and what we’ll end up with at the traditional public schools is a high concentration of special needs students crammed into crowded and deteriorating classrooms.
+These private schools will not be required to provide services to students with special needs, and what we’d end up with at the traditional public schools is a high concentration of special needs students crammed into crowded and deteriorating classrooms.
 At that point, attacks on public education will escalate as conservatives point to the multitude of “failed schools” as evidence.
 (See: “Self-fulfilling prophecy”)